Automatic Letter Assignment

 If this option is enabled, all volumes — mounted disk images as well as physical drives connected to your Mac — are:

 2. The second option is located under Advanced, and is called Assign a drive letter to shared folders.

-With this option enabled, macOS folders shared into the virtual machine — such as Home, iCloud, or any other folder you may wish to share manually through the Custom Folders option — will be automatically assigned a letter.
+With this option enabled, macOS folders shared into the virtual machine — such as Home, OneDrive, or any other folder you may wish to share manually through the Customize option — will be automatically assigned a letter.

 Manual Letter Assignment

 If you wish to manually assign a particular letter to a Mac folder or a volume connected to your Mac, you need to do the following.

 Make sure that the drive/folder is being shared